GodOfKebab/tls-cert-generator/README.md

     * `-f` – **force overwrite** existing keys/certs.
     * `-o <dir>` – specify the **output certs directory** (default `./certs`).
+* Automatically maintains a `.env` file with the current configuration.

 ---

 ## Configuration

 The script needs a set of certificate identity fields.
-You can provide them in three ways (priority order):
+You can provide them in four ways (priority order):
 1. CLI arguments (--country, --state, etc.)
-2. Environment variables (COUNTRY, STATE, etc.)
+2. Environment variables (COUNTRY, STATE, etc.) from the current shell
+3. Environment variables (COUNTRY, STATE, etc.) from the $CERTS/.env file (automatically generated from a previous run)
-3. Interactive prompt (script will ask if missing)
+4. Interactive prompt (script will ask if missing)

 ## Options